georgetayqy/ArticPy/README.md

 After activating the Virtual Environment of your choice, navigate to the file location where you stored the local copy of this repository through your terminal.

-Note that there are two different requirements.txt file you may run.
-Note that due to conflicting dependencies within the code that cannot be easily resolved, we have decided to split the Machine Learning portion of the app into a separate requirements.txt file.
 Run the command `pip install -r requirements.txt` on your terminal to download and install all dependencies for the main functionality of the app.
-Run the command `pip install -r requirements_gpu.txt` on your terminal to download and install all dependencies for the machine learning functionality of the app.
 If you are using Conda to manage your Python packages, ensure that the Conda environment you created is activated in this step.
-You must install these requirements in different Conda environments or you will run into errors.

 After installing the dependencies, run the command `streamlit run app.py` in the same folder as above on your terminal to initialise the app.

 After initialising the app, navigate to the `localhost` address printed out in the terminal in your web browser.
-By default, Streamlit is configured to run on `localhost` on port `8501`.
+By default, Streamlit is configured to run on `localhost` on port `8501` by default.

-### Setting up the app environment through Docker 🐳
+### Setting up the App Environment through Docker 🐳
 #### Init
 The second method of running the app is by using a premade Docker image containing all the source code and dependencies preinstalled.